 Samsung Miracle Eye Clinic, Responsible for Your Eye Health

-Everything you need to know regarding certificate issuance and non-coverage.
+Everything you need to know regarding medical certificate issuance.

 According to Article 21, Paragraph 1 of the Medical Service Act, a patient’s medical records must not be viewed or copies thereof provided to anyone other than the patient, but copies may be issued if Article 21, Paragraph 2 of the Medical Service Act and Article 12, Paragraph 2 of the Enforcement Decree of the Medical Service Act (Requirements for Viewing Records, etc.) are met.